People and Organisational Development Policy

 Follow the links you will find at the bottom of the web page of the course you are interested in.
 College Employees should use ‘Fast Track booking via My Training’; all others can use ‘Request Booking via Training Centre’, which will take you to the correct form, which should be completed and returned electronically.

-Please note: When making a booking for a course that lasts for multiple days, you should ensure that you are free for the full duration of the course.
+Please note: When making a booking for a course that lasts for multiple days, you should ensure that you are free for the entire duration of the course.
 Admission will not be granted to those who have missed part of the course, and a cancellation fee will be incurred.

 Cancellations should be notified to the appropriate centre as soon as possible so that the place can be offered to those on the waiting list.